pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Since the ``ViewStore`` type is no soft-deprecated, you can update this code to do something much
+Since the ``ViewStore`` type is now soft-deprecated, you can update this code to do something much
 simpler.
 If you make your feature's state observable with the ``ObservableState`` macro:

 ```swift